 The materials submitted for Pre-Application allows staff to understand the project and to give you substantial and focused feedback.
 Once you go over your plan with the staff, they may give you the application you will need and any further instructions necessary.
 Pre-application meetings are held the second and fourth Tuesday of every month ONLY and last 1 hour.

-To schedule a Pre-Application Meeting, you must submit a Pre-Application Application and pay a fee of: $490.00 (there is no fee for applications submitted before January 6, 2014).
+To schedule a Pre-Application Meeting, you must submit a Pre-Application Application and pay a fee of: $490.00.
 The fee is NON-REFUNDABLE.
 When submitting a request for a pre-application meeting, be sure to fill out the application completely.
 You may either mail (P.O.
 Box 2973 Florence, AZ.
 85132) in your application and fee, payable to Pinal County or you may bring it to the Florence office.

 When you have completed the application for your Zoning Changes, Planned Area Developments (PAD), PAD Amendments, Special Use Permits, Industrial Use Permits, and/or Comprehensive Plan Amendments and returned it with all required documents, the Planning staff will review the information.
 If the application is complete, your request will be assigned a case number and placed on the next available agenda for the Planning and Zoning Commission.